-As federal money pours in, some jobless Washingtonians brace for months-long waits for benefits
+As federal money pours in, some jobless Washingtonians brace for monthslong waits for benefits

 Even as the broader economy recovers, federal relief is now headed to workers from job sectors that haven’t bounced back.

-Beyond the $300 weekly payments, the American Rescue Package, as the pandemic relief plan is known, extends through Sept.
-4 the pandemic unemployment benefits for jobless workers, such as freelancers and part-timers, who don’t normally qualify for regular state benefits.
+Beyond the $300 weekly payments, the American Rescue Package, as the pandemic-relief plan is known, extends through Sept.
+6 the pandemic unemployment benefits for jobless workers, such as freelancers and part-timers, who don’t normally qualify for regular state benefits.

 Also extended are federal benefits for those who have exhausted state unemployment benefits.